mongodb/motor/doc/differences.rst

     async def f():
         cursor = db.collection.find()[100]

-        # Iterates zero or one times.
+        # Iterates zero or one time.
         async for doc in cursor:
             print(doc)